Contact Us

 After interviewing her parents and researching the Black student loan borrowing experience, Tisa released Borrowing While Black (2020), a guide to help African-American students make strategic decisions about borrowing student loans.
 Soon after, she created the Maryland HBCU Challenge, a grassroots fundraising campaign to donate 500 copies of Borrowing While Black to current students of Maryland’s four historically Black colleges and universities.

 The campaign exceeded expectations, raising enough funding to donate more than 600 books and award $1,000 in scholarships at Bowie State University.
 The outpouring of love and support inspired Tisa to establish the Ezel and Sherrilyn Silver (ESS) Legacy Project housed in a new nonprofit organization, the Silver Canady Charitable Collective (SCCC).
-The SCCC will promote educational success, financial education, and charitable giving through:
+The SCCC promotes educational success, financial education, and charitable giving through:

 • hosting free, quarterly informational webinars about paying for college including borrowing and repaying student loans,